 My name is Anikó Ouweneel.
-I was born in Budapest, Hungary in 1969 in an intellectual and artistic family.
+I was born in an intellectual and artistic familyin in Budapest in 1969.
 I lived and worked in three different European countries and the past decades my husband, Evert Jan Ouweneel, and I have settled in the Netherlands.
 We have three children and live in Soest.

-2017-present: Owner of online art gallery Visio Divina, promoting and selling inspirational contemporary art.
+2017-present: Founder and owner of online art gallery Visio Divina, promoting and selling inspirational contemporary art.

-2017-present: Project partner in the Stations of the Cross project, travelling from New York to Amsterdam in 2019.
+2017-present: Project partner and co-curator of the Art Stations of the Cross project, travelling from New York to Amsterdam in 2019.

 2013-2015: Co-editor (with Marleen Hengelaar-Rookmaaker) and co-author of the Handbook for Art in the Church (2015, Buijten&Schipperheijn).
 Read a review about this book.

 1989-present: Member of the A. Tóth Sándor Art Foundation.
 Assisted with the book A. Tóth Sándor, Avant-garde Painter and Marionettist in Paris (published in Hungarian and in French in 2001).
 As the curator of the foundation assisted to all publications and exhibitions about the work of the artist, e.g. to the last extensive oeuvre exhibition at the Balassi Institute in Budapest in 2014.